builtbytim/safehome-client/README.md

 ## Usage

-To use SafeHome, follow these steps:
+To use Propvest, follow these steps:

 1. Start the development server: